 Looking back and thinking of my overall "blogging strategy", I started timidly in my general purpose blog, and soon decided that since I was going to do VMware related posts, why not have a specific blog that was VMware focused?
 In fact, why not do specific blogs for other things, and try to keep each focused in just one general topic?
 After all, a basic blog is free and easy to setup!

 ...I'm still unsure if this was the best strategy.
 It's a pain to manage separate blogs, because sometimes you will get asked "what's your blog" and none of them individually is as good as all of them together.
 It's also difficult to keep them all up to date if your day job keeps you busy like mine does :D One other pain point is that I have to configure a unique RSS feed from all my VMWare blogs to send to the v12n syndication process.
 In the end my solution is blogs.arielsanchezmora.com but I think just having one blog is a better idea.

-As you saw above, so far I have 3 blogs related to VMware.
+As you saw above, so far I have 3 blogs dedicated to VMware.
 My new post cycle is whenever I'm working on something related to them that could be turned into a post.
 So far I've kept to two simple rules:

 There are many good blogs, and writing each one of those takes time - if you find someone's post useful, let them know, they'll really appreciate it!
 By the same token, don't just copy paste someone else's blog post; even if you are ultimately doing a service such as translating it, you should always let people know who the original author is and put a link to their original content.
 There is a nice movement called blogwithintegrity.com that brings up some other good points that everyone should follow :)